 Then jump into the first step:

-Step 1: Tap the camera on the top left
+Step 1: Tap the plus icon on the top right

 Step 2: Swipe over to Live

-Swipe until you arrive to the Instagram Live screen.
-Alternatively, you can just tap on Live.
+Swipe until you get to the Instagram Live screen.

 Step 3: Tap Go Live

-Tap on the Go Live button.
-Instagram checks your phone’s internet connect briefly before streaming your live video.
+Tap on the recording icon.
+Instagram will briefly check your phone’s internet connection before starting your broadcast.